Common Terms in Procurement

 - Provision of Certification – Simpler than conducting independent laboratory testing, suppliers may be asked to produce certificates indicating conformity or quality.
 Typically, this pushes the cost and complexity of laboratory testing onto the vendor, but may also lead to forgery or fraud as the inspection process is out of the hands of the procuring agency.

 It is strongly advised that product inspection must also be conducted once the procuring agency takes possession.
-Not only should products be inspected the first time they are delivered, they should be reviewed throughout the delivery process.
+Not only should products be inspected the first time they are delivered, they should be reviewed throughout the delivery process, especially for large orders.
 For large orders that may have multiple or ongoing deliveries, product substitution can be and is a real problem.
 Some vendors may unscrupulously swap legitimate products for false, inappropriate or incorrect products later down the line.
 Without ongoing vigilance, even fully tested and certified products may not actually show up.

 Corporate fraud in any organisation runs ethical risks and leads to waste.
-In the case of non-profit institutions dedicated to tasks such as development or humanitarian aid, it threatens basic elements of their programming and their credibility within the community.
-Consequently, fraud must be dealt with swiftly and thoughtfully, anticipating events and not only reacting once they have been perpetrated.
+In the case of non-profit institutions dedicated to tasks such as development cooperation or humanitarian aid, it threatens basic elements of their programming and their credibility within the community.
+Consequently, fraud must be dealt with through a determined attitude, anticipating events and not only reacting once they have been perpetrated.

 Various forms of fraud can be referred to as:

-- Fraud is defined as any intentional act or omission, designed to harm others, with the result that the victim suffers loss or damage and / or the pepetrator makes a profit.
+- Fraud is defined as any intentional act or omission, designed to harm others, with the result that the victim suffers loss or damage and / or the decedent makes a profit.

 - Corruption is the misuse of a power entrusted by delegation, for private purposes, such as personal enrichment or that of a third party, a friend, a family member.
-It consists of refraining from doing, facilitating something, or taking advantage of its function in exchange for a promise, a gift, a sum of money, or advantages of various kinds.
+It consists of refraining from doing, facilitating something, taking advantage of its function, in exchange for a promise, a gift, a sum of money, advantages of various kinds.

 - Misappropriation consists of the theft or misuse by any means of a resource or material owned by a third party.